Laboratory Members

 Fun fact: The Tomato is the evolutionary "mother” of the Potato, which makes French fries with ketchup so genetically reasonable!

-Juanita Ramirez, Visiting Research Scholar
+Sofía Navas Merino, Visiting Research Scholar

 Rachel Isaac, Undergraduate Researcher

 Hi!
 I'm Rachel and I'm from Louisville, KY.
-I'm a junior in ecology, evolution, and environmental biology as well as genetics.
+I'm a senior in ecology, evolution, and environmental biology as well as genetics.
 I've been in the lab since January 2024 and am working on a bioinformatics project looking into the evolutionary history of tyrosine kinase activity.
 Fun fact: the fastest a sloth will ever move is when it's falling.

 Michael Gardner, Undergraduate Researcher